 There are farms with strawberries which you can pick and fill up.
 For novelty’s sake!
 Just don’t imagine the farms will provide plenty of big, fat strawberries, because those have already picked away and sold at the markets, lol.

-Other than that, there’re also cactus farms with all sorts of weird cactuses you can admire or buy (check ahead if you can bring them back into your own country).
+Other than that, there’re also cactus farms with all sorts of weird cactuses you can admire or buy (if you wanna buy, check ahead if your country allows you to bring them in).
 There’s also a butterfly farm (I went as a kid so I don’t remember) and also a bee farm, if you’re into insects!

 Also a lavender garden